Fabricio333/PasswordManagerWeb/README.md

 generated file is attached to the release so you can install it on your device without setting up Android Studio.

+### **Improved Android Experience**
+The Android app now includes a native bottom navigation bar and Material styling for better responsiveness.
+Stored data can be unlocked using either fingerprint or your device PIN thanks to `BiometricPrompt` with device credential fallback.

 ---

 ## **Potential Risks & Considerations**